-- those of this standard; and (a) - (b) complying with the Authority's QMS.
+- (a) those of this standard; and - (b) complying with the Authority's QMS.

-The management of the PTM communicates to its staff the importance of meeting treaty and regulatory requirements including page 8
+The management of the PTM communicates to its staff the importance of meeting treaty and regulatory requirements including

-- those of the standards of PCT, and (a) - complying with the QMS of the PTM. (b)
+- (a) those of the standards of PCT, and - (b) complying with the QMS of the PTM.